bigarobas/plugincc/README.md

 var event = _bridge.createBridgeEvent("a_custom_event_type",some_data_object,"both");
 _bridge.dispatchBridgeEvent(event);

+// RESULT ON JSX SIDE :
+The JSX bridge will receive **2 events** with "a_custom_event_type".
+1 from its own dispatch because it was on "both" scope.
+1 from JS context's dispatch because it was on "mirror" scope = the opposite context of JS = JSX.
+In this case the mirror (opposite) of JS is of course JSX.

-// RESULTS :
+// RESULT ON JS SIDE :
-// ON JSX SIDE : the bridge will receive 2 events with "a_custom_event_type".
-1 from it's own dispatch (because it dispatched the event on "both" scope.
-1 from JS side because the bridge on the JS side dispatched the event on the "mirror" scope
-// ON JS SIDE : the bridge will receive only 1 event with "a_custom_event_type".
-The one dispatched from the JSX side (because it was dispatched "both" scope.
-It's own dispatch was only dispatched on "mirror" scope which means the opposite context of it's own (the opposite of JS being JSX).
+The JS bridge will receive only **1 event** with "a_custom_event_type".
+0 from its own dispatch because it was on "mirror" scope = the opposite context of it's own = JSX.
+1 from JSX context's dispatch because it was on "both" scope.
 ```
 ## Configuration
 - 1 file for both sides of the force (js / jsx)